opnfv/netready/docs/requirements/introduction.rst

   Programming Interfaces) and data models needed to realize a given NFV use case.

-- The list of use cases is not considered to be all-emcompassing but it represents a carefully selected set of use cases that are considered to be relevant at the time of writing.
+- The list of use cases is not considered to be all-encompassing but it represents a carefully selected set of use cases that are considered to be relevant at the time of writing.
 More use cases may be added over time.
+The authors are very open to suggestions, reviews, clarifications, corrections and feedback in general.

 - This document contains a thorough analysis of the gaps in the current OpenStack networking architecture with respect to the requirements imposed by the selected NFV use cases.
+To this end, we analyze existing functionality in OpenStack networking.

-- This document describes the proposed improvements and complementary solutions needed to enable OpenStack to fulfill the identified NFV requirements.
+- This document will in future revisions describe the proposed improvements and complementary solutions needed to enable OpenStack to fulfill the identified NFV requirements.